Coronation Park Residents Association

 Current Issues - Westminster

-Westminster Drive/Woodhaven Park Drive Stormwater Solutions
+Westminster/Woodhaven Park Dr. Stormwater Solutions

 Update: At a Meeting of Council, held November 20, 2023, Council voted unanimously to uphold its original decision and direct staff to undertake a stormwater design for Westminster Drive and Woodhaven Park Drive based on retaining rural profile of the streets with open ditches and additional green infrastructure where it can be used.